jesababon/express-crud-hp/readme.md

      - image
      - house_id (this should be set up as a foreign key!!!)

-3. Then seed the database by running: `psql -d hogwarts_crud -f seeds.sql`
+3. Then seed the database by running: `psql -d hogwarts_crud -f db/seeds.sql`

 4. It may be helpful to create a test database so you can practice editing and deleting data from tables, then setting the same seed data as your 'live' database.